FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

     ![Screenshot of steps 2 - 4](images/example_3-3_NexusDataConverter.png)

-    - **Step 5:** From the reader drop-down menu, choose the approperiate reader for your files.
+    - **Step 5:** From the reader drop-down menu, choose the appropriate reader for your files.
 For this exercise select *xps*.

-    - **Step 6:** From the nxdl drop-down menu, choose the approperiate application definition for your experiment.
+    - **Step 6:** From the nxdl drop-down menu, choose the appropriate application definition for your experiment.
 For this exercise select *NXxps*

     - **Step 7:** Upload the raw data file `PBTTT_XPS_SPECS_raw.xml` as well as the ELN data file `eln_data_xml.yaml`.